 The policy states that education and outreach shall be developed and delivered within one year of the plan taking effect.
 The intention of this timeframe is to equip landowners with ample knowledge of best management practices intended to manage the specific risks.
 The timing has been intentionally staggered so that education precedes risk management plans.
 The principle is to educate thoroughly prior to requiring action.

-For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies R.1.7, A.1.7 and C.1.7" beginning on page 11.
+For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies RAC.1.7".